cocos/cocos-docs/en/editor/publish/android/build-example.md

 ### Publish

-The next step is to create a new build task and publish an Android APK on **Build** panel in Cocos Creator.
+The next step is to create a new build task and publish an Android APK on the **Build** panel in Cocos Creator.

 - Create Build Task